DirecTV confident it will close Sunday Ticket deal by end of 2014

-NEW YORK, Sept 12 (Reuters) - DirecTV, the largest U.S. satellite provider, expects to finalize its much anticipated contract with the National Football League for rights to the popular Sunday Ticket package by the end of the year, chief executive Mike White said on Friday.
+NEW YORK (Reuters) - DirecTV, the largest U.S. satellite provider, expects to finalize its much anticipated contract with the National Football League for rights to the popular Sunday Ticket package by the end of the year, chief executive Mike White said on Friday.

 The company’s merger with wireless provider AT&T Inc hinges on the completion of the deal.